Helping Hand Initiative

 Getting involved in the Helping Hand Initiative can be done by following the steps below:

 - STEP 1 – Has your chapter identified a cause or organization it is passionate about supporting?
 If so, you are already participating in the Helping Hand Initiative.
-If not, we encourage you to check out the Partners page to learn more about the Fraternity's Helping Hand Partners or schedule a time to visit with your university's office of community service.
-There you can discover new opportunities for your members to get involved with local or national efforts.

 - STEP 2 - Your next step is to determine the timing of your event(s) and how individual members will be able to participate.
 The Fraternity encourages its chapters build a long term relationship with their community partners and to provide monthly opportunities for members to be involved in the chapter's effort.
 If possible, we also encourage chapters to considering participating in the Founders' Month of Service.
 Regardless of when your event(s) takes place, it is important that you keep record of your participation and activities for your chapter and university records and for inclusion in the annual Pursuit of Excellence Self-Assessment.
 To track the chapter's efforts, feel free to utilize the Service and Philanthropy Tracking Sheet template.